jorgenschaefer/elpy/docs/ide.rst

 Profiling
 =========

-Elpy allows to profile asynchronously python scripts using `cProfile`.
+Elpy allows one to profile asynchronously python scripts using `cProfile`.

 .. command:: elpy-profile-buffer-or-region